 What Is Leg Pain?If you suffer from leg pain, you understand the impact it can have on your everyday life.
 Thankfully, many leg pain causes can be treated successfully.
 Mild and minor symptoms of leg pain are incredibly common and most instances of leg pain are attributable to trauma or injury.
 Athletes commonly report complaints of leg pain as the result of injury or overexertion.
 Nonetheless, injury may occur as the result of day-to-day wear and tear that occurs over a long period of time.
 This degenerative process can lead to a weakening of the tissue within the body.
 This places the patient at an increased risk for damage.
 Let’s learn more about what causes leg pain and possible treatment options.

-Symptoms of leg pain can arise as the result of a wide variety of conditions.
+What Are Common Leg Pain Symptoms?Symptoms of leg pain can arise as the result of a wide variety of conditions.
 Many conditions associated with symptoms of leg pain, however, are not serious or life threatening.
-The conditions believed to contribute to symptoms of leg pain can be divided into three categories:
+Conditions contributing to symptoms of leg pain can be divided into three categories:

 - Symptoms of leg pain that arise as the result of pathology within the vascular system

 Musculoskeletal leg pain symptoms generally occur within the structures that comprise this system, including bones, ligaments, tendons, and muscles.
 Leg nerve pain is generally reported to originate along the pathway of the sciatic nerve.
 This nerve begins deep within the buttocks and runs down along the back of the leg.
 Finally, vascular leg pain is most commonly reported to occur on only one side of the body.